20 Best Day Trips from Brussels by tours & train

 - Citadel park – As the name suggests, it is a citadel park.
 It is a beautiful natural oasis in the middle of the city, flanked by monuments and museums.

 - Sint-Michielsbrug & Canal Tours – Sint-Michielsbrug is a bridge in Ghent – a perfect place to explore in a boat tour or stroll.
 Book your canal tour in Ghent here (less than $10 USD)

 - Graslei – Graslei is a quay located in the heart of the historic city of Ghent.
 It is a part of the medieval port terminal and a great place to experience the culture of Ghent.
 Recommended place for dining too.

 - Other things to do – Korenmarkt (market square), Werregarenstraat (street art), Ghent City Hall

 How to visit Ghent from Brussels?

-Trains (Fastest): Fastest way to reach Ghent from Brussels is to take the SNCB train.
-You will arrive Ghent in 40 minutes or less.
-Train fare is 10 euros, one way.
+Trains (Fastest): The fastest way to reach Ghent from Brussels is to take the SNCB train from city center.
+You will arrive in Ghent in 40 minutes or less.
+The train fare is 10 euros, one way.

 Tours: With tons of tour options in Ghent, including a combined Ghent and Bruges trip (for those on a time crunch), tours are definitely a way to go.
-Tours are great value if you compare that to train ride or gas/renting and a sightseeing guide.
-Some options for tour are highlighted below
+Tours are great value if you compare that to a train ride or gas/renting and a sightseeing guide.
+Some options for small group and private tour are highlighted below

 |Ghent Day Tours from Brussels|